MicrosoftDocs/sql-docs/docs/relational-databases/data-compression/row-compression-implementation.md

 >  NULL and 0 values across all data types are optimized and take no bytes.

 ## How Row Compression Affects Storage
- The following table describes how row compression affects the existing types in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[ssSDSfull_md](../../includes/ssazure-sqldb.md)].
+ The following table describes how row compression affects the existing types in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)].
 The table does not include the savings that can be achieved by using page compression.

 |Data type|Is storage affected?|Description|
 |---------------|--------------------------|-----------------|